Skyvell/bmw-commision-design/README.md

 ### Project scope:

-### Tools:
+#### Functionality
+- Upload Excel data files containing Comission Matrixes to AWS.
+These data should be easily accessible in order to do commission calculations.
+Should support overwriting of Matrixes.
+- Upload Excel data files containing agent volume target sales data.
+Should support overwriting of agent sales targets.
+- Montly read sales data from Midas API for the previous month, calculate the commission earned by agents and write this data to CoreView.
+- Montly read the clawback list, see if any of the contracts were canceled within 6 months.
+If it was canceled within 6 months, the commission that was paid for that contract should be nullfied.

+#### Tools
 - Github Actions for CI/CD (requirement BWM).
 - Terraform for infrastructure (requirement BMW).
 - Python will be used for lambda development since this project is mostly about data processing, which Python excels at.

-### Throughput needs:
+#### Throughput needs
-The files to be uploaded are relativley small -> use lambda for parsing.
+- The files to be uploaded are relativley small.
+Lambda will be used lambda for parsing.
-The data to be read and processed monthly from midas is not very substantial -> lambda used for this.
+- The data to be read and processed monthly from midas is not very substantial.
+Lambda used for this as well.

 1. Requirement Gathering and Analysis